A Number Sense as an Emergent Property of the Manipulating Brain: Introduction

-We explore the hypothesis that a facility with numbers and quantities may arise without the help of a teacher -- we call this {\em unsupervised learning} following computer science nomenclature.
 We focus on the interplay of action and perception as a possible avenue for this to happen.
 More specifically, we explore whether perception, as it is naturally trained during object manipulation, may develop representations that support a number sense.
 In order to test this hypothesis we propose a model where perception learns how specific actions modify the world.
-The model shows that perception develops a representation of the scene which, as an emergent property, can enable the ability to manipulate numbers and estimate quantities at a glance~\cite{jevons1871power,piazza2002subitizing}.
-Thus, we find that a teacher is not needed.
+The model shows that perception develops a representation of the scene which, as an emergent property, can enable the ability to perceive numbers and estimate quantities at a glance~\cite{jevons1871power,piazza2002subitizing}.

-In order to ground intuition, consider a child who has learned to pick up objects, one at a time, and let them go at will.
+In order to ground intuition, consider a child who has learned to pick up objects, one at a time, and let them go at a chosen location.
 Imagine the child sitting comfortably and playing with small toys (acorns, Legos, sea shells) which may be dropped into a bowl.
-We will assume that the child has already learned to perform, and tell apart, three distinct operations.
+We will assume that the child has already learned to perform at will, and tell apart, three distinct operations (Fig.~\ref{fig:network}A).
 The {\em put} (P) operation consists of picking up an object from the surrounding space and dropping it into the bowl.
 The {\em take} (T) operation consists in doing the opposite: picking up an object from the bowl and discarding it.
 The {\em shake} (S) operation consists of agitating the bowl so that the objects inside change their position randomly without falling out.
 Objects in the bowl may be randomly moved during put and take as well.

-We hypothesize that the visual system of the child is progressively becoming sensitive to the changes that are caused by manipulation~\cite{singer2018sensory}.
-As a result, the visual system is progressively trained through spontaneous play to predict (or, more accurately, post-dict) which operation took place that changed the appearance of the bowl: was it a put, a take or a shake?
+We hypothesize that the visual system of the learner is engaged in observing the scene, and its goal is predicting the action that has taken place~\cite{singer2018sensory}as a result of manipulation.
+By comparing its prediction with a copy of the action signal from the motor system it may correct its perception, and improve the accuracy of its predictions over time.
+Thus, by performing P, T, and S actions in a random sequence, manipulation generates a sequence of labeled two-set comparisons to learn from.

+We assume two trainable modules in the visual system: a ``perception" module that produces a representation of the scene, and a ``classification" module that compares representations and guesses the action (Fig.~\ref{fig:network}).